WE WILL REMAIN OPEN, PROVIDING CARE TO OUR PATIENTS

 WHAT YOU CAN DO TO PROTECT YOURSELF AND HELP OUR COMMUNITY

-If you have been exposed someone who has been diagnosed with COVID-19, you must quarantine yourself at home for 14 days.
-Please see our quarantine checklists for details.
+If you have been exposed someone who currently has COVID-19 and you have not yet been vaccinated, you must quarantine yourself at home for at least 10 days.
+Please contact your PCP for further, personalized guidance